romonzaman/WebRTC_Book/CompleteNodeServerWithDataChannelOReillyReview/README.md

 cd path/to/this/folder

-npm install node-static
+> npm install node-static
-npm install socket.io
+> npm install socket.io

+# my  npm list shows..
+> npm list
+node-static@0.7.4
+socket.io@1.0.6

+#run application

-node completeNodeServerWithDataChannel.js
+> node completeNodeServerWithDataChannel.js

-now, open http://localhost:8181/ on browser. and enter room name. do the same things on another browser/tab. if you enter same room name. both party can do chat
+# now, open http://localhost:8181/ on browser. and enter room name.
+do the same things on another browser/tab. if you enter same room name. both party can do chat